Mini Goldendoodles are adorable dogs bred from the loving Golden Retriever and smart Miniature Poodle.

 Having a Miniature Goldendoodle at home is like owning a living teddy bear.
-This dog loves to play and snuggle!
-They will want to be by your side 24/7 and are very loving to their family.
+This dog loves to play, snuggle and be by your side 24/7!

 The Mini Goldendoodle is a mixed breed dog that is a cross between the Golden Retriever and Miniature or Toy Poodle.
 As a result, this dog is as loving as a Golden while also being intelligent and driven like the Poodle.

-The Mini Goldendoodle continues to be bred for this exact same reason.
+The miniature Goldendoodle continues to be bred for this exact reason.

-Breeders continue to focus on creating a smart, loving, and family-friendly dog that is sure to put a smile on the face of everyone they meet, from toddlers to senior citizens.
+Breeders continue to focus on breeding a smart, loving, and family-friendly dog that is sure to put a smile on the face of everyone they meet, from toddlers to senior citizens.

-F1b generations are the most popular generation of Goldendoodle.
-This is because the coat of this generation has more Poodle-like characteristics and most people want a dog to not shed much.
-The decreased shedding of this generation has resulted in many breeders calling their Mini Goldendoodle dogs hypoallergenic.
+This is because the coat of this generation has more Poodle-like characteristics and most people want a dog that does not shed much.
+The decreased shedding of this generation has resulted in many breeders calling their Goldendoodle dogs hypoallergenic.

 It is important to keep in mind that no dog is completely hypoallergenic.
 If you are allergic to dogs, this breed may still aggravate your allergies, regardless of the generation.